josefrenzy/cumplo/README.md

 # python manage.py createsuperuser
 ```

-Once that you create the superuser go to the url http://localhost:8080/admin and login to se the contain of the applications created into the docker image.
+Once that you create the superuser go to the url http://localhost:8080/admin and login, and see the contain of the applications created into the docker image.